-- That the Board recommend to the Parks, Gardens and Waterways Committee that the Council lease approximately 2,420 square metres of Rawhiti Domain (the former Shaw Avenue/Scope Women's Bowling Club site, including the buildings), to the New Brighton Project Incorporated for the establishment of a community garden, pursuant to section 54(1)(c) of the Reserves Act 1977 for a period of up to ten years subject to the following conditions: - 1.
-Public notification of the Council's intention. - 2.
-Approval by the Minister of Conservation. - 3.
-The lease terms being negotiated by the Facility and Assets Manager in consultation with the Greenspace Policy and Leasing Administrator subject to the following conditions. - (a) The first lease term being for a period of three years. - (b) If the lessee requires a further term, the lessee is to enter into discussions with the Council for a further term of up to seven years, six months prior to the expiry of the first term - (c) The terms and conditions for the further tenancy period are to be decided at the sole discretion of the Council.
+The Board decided to recommend to the Parks, Gardens and Waterways Committee:

+1. The Council lease approximately 2,420 square metres of Rawhiti Domain (the former Shaw Avenue/Scope Women's Bowling Club site, including the buildings), to the New Brighton Project Incorporated for the establishment of a community garden, pursuant to section 54(1)(c) of the Reserves Act 1977 for a period of up to ten years subject to the following conditions:

-- 4. The rental charged is to be \$1 in accordance with the Council adopted Guidelines for Community Gardens.
-This is to be stated in the lease document in a way which shows Council support for the community garden. - The lessee is to be responsible for all costs and maintenance associated with all the buildings, land and fences, which contain the site. - 6.
-Before undertaking any repainting of the buildings upon the site, the lessee is to submit a proposed colour scheme for painting the buildings to the Greenspace Manager or her designate for prior approval, which is in accordance with the Rawhiti Management Plan requirements. - 7.
-The lessee is to show proof of having \$1,000,000 public liability insurance cover to the Greenspace Policy and Leasing Administrator before commencing work upon the site.
-This policy is to be kept current for the duration of the lease. - 8.
-The lessee is to show proof of having an Occupational Safety and Health in Employment Hazard Plan in place, before commencing operations upon the site, to the Greenspace Policy and Leasing Administrator. - The lease agreement will terminate with no compensation payable to the lessee should the lease be surrendered or terminated for any reason. - That a clause be inserted in the lease enabling the Council to optimise the use of the former pavilion at its discretion, should it decide to do so. - 11.
-That should another trust be formed to take over the management and running of the garden, the lease be formally reassigned to this trust. - 12.
-That the lessee report formally to the Council at least annually on the outcomes accruing as a result of the support the Council has given to the community garden. - 2.
-That clause 3 of the Board's resolution of 28 April 2003 on the Former Shaw Avenue/Scope Women's Bowling Club Bowling Club Building and Grounds, Rawhiti Domain, be revoked pursuant to Standing Order 2.18.17. - 3.
-That the Board support the formation of a charitable trust to administer the community garden. - 4.
-That the community garden be included in the Rawhiti Domain Management Plan, when it is reviewed.
+- (i) Public notification of the Council's intention. - (ii) Approval by the Minister of Conservation. - (iii) The lease terms being negotiated by the Facility and Assets Manager in consultation with the Greenspace Policy and Leasing Administrator subject to the following conditions. - (a) The first lease term being for a period of three years. - (b) If the lessee requires a further term, the lessee is to enter into discussions with the Council for a further term of up to seven years, six months prior to the expiry of the first term. - (c) The terms and conditions for the further tenancy period are to be decided at the sole discretion of the Council. - (iv) The rental charged is to be \$1 in accordance with the Council adopted Guidelines for Community Gardens.
+This is to be stated in the lease document in a way which shows Council support for the community garden. - (v) The lessee is to be responsible for all costs and maintenance associated with all the buildings, land and fences, which contain the site. - (vi) Before undertaking any repainting of the buildings upon the site, the lessee is to submit a proposed colour scheme for painting the buildings to the Greenspace Manager or her designate for prior approval, which is in accordance with the Rawhiti Management Plan requirements. - (vii) The lessee is to show proof of having \$1,000,000 public liability insurance cover to the Greenspace Policy and Leasing Administrator before commencing work upon the site.
+This policy is to be kept current for the duration of the lease. - (viii) The lessee is to show proof of having an Occupational Safety and Health in Employment Hazard Plan in place, before commencing operations upon the site, to the Greenspace Policy and Leasing Administrator. - (ix) The lease agreement will terminate with no compensation payable to the lessee should the lease be surrendered or terminated for any reason. - (x) That a clause be inserted in the lease enabling the Council to optimise the use of the former pavilion at its discretion, should it decide to do so. - (xi) That should another trust be formed to take over the management and running of the garden, the lease be formally reassigned to this trust. - (xii) That the lessee report formally to the Council at least annually on the outcomes accruing as a result of the support the Council has given to the community garden. - 2.
+That clause 3 of the Board's resolution of 28 April 2003 on the Former Shaw Avenue/Scope Women's Bowling Club Bowling Club Building and Grounds, Rawhiti Domain, be revoked pursuant to Standing Order 2.18.17.